 I have the watercolor floral academic year 2018-2019 Daily Simplified Planner (coil-bound), doesn’t the cover just make you happy?
 Want to know what I’m using?
 Don’t worry, specific pens and products I used along with the Simplified Planner are mentioned at the bottom of this post.
 If you’re like me, you want to know all about the pens and accessories as much as you do the planner!

 The Simplified Planner is a beautiful, joyful agenda for busy women in all seasons of life.
 Designed minimally on purpose, its open pages serve as a fresh start every day.
 We believe margin matters, and our mission is to inspire women to organize, simplify, and carve white space for the good stuff of life.
-The daily edition covers 12 months (with one day per page and shared weekend pages) and features luxurious Mohawk Via paper and a gold wire-o binding.
-With your Simplified Planner purchase, you’ll also receive monthly “planning tips” from Emily via email.
+The daily edition covers 12 months (with one day per page and shared weekend pages) and features a gold wire-o binding, a navy inside liner and pocket, 4 notes pages in the front, and luxurious Mohawk Via paper.
+With your Simplified Planner purchase, you’ll also receive monthly coaching (with videos!) from Emily, via email.

 - Thick, 70lb., pure white Mohawk Via paper